mkocik/node-express-ts-rest-api-boilerplate/README.md

 ```
 And open the url: [http://localhost:8080/api/v1](http://localhost:8080/api/v1)

-Or you can open the user-service directory and run one of the following commands:
+Or you can open the user-service directory, rename `.env.example` file to `.env` and run one of the following commands:

 ```bash
 yarn start